britisharmy/convert_html_tags_to_django_static/README.md

 # Added Partials Isolation

 - I added partials isolation.
 For now, `partials.py` will isolate `<footer>` into `footer.html` and write an include in your target file.
 This also happens for `<header>`

+# Added ability to generate view methods based on html file names and make urls.py entries.

+- You can now generate view names and have url entries created for you to ensure you move even faster.
 Cheers.